Frederick Douglass Would Have Denounced #BlackLivesMatter Propaganda and Illuminated Truth Instead

 One of Douglass’ most prescient comments during this powerful speech reminds us of the continual battle for the Fundamental Right to Life: “But it is idle, utterly idle to dream of peace anywhere in this world, while any part of the human family are the victims of marked injustice and oppression.”
 The unborn are the most victimized, the most oppressed, and the most slaughtered in our society.
 Of all the places on earth that should be at peace, the womb has become the target of violence and political unrest creating casualties far beyond the numbers Douglass or Lincoln had witnessed in their day.
 However, they didn’t have the death and destruction that slavery caused sanitized as we have had the injustice of abortion made antiseptic, hidden behind closed doors, plastered in pink signage, and praised by politicians who wouldn’t dare even show what this act of violence actually is.

 Frederick Douglass’ legacy is not merely an historic relic; his words should continue to provoke us to this moral cause of human equality.
 His life, which defied the evil and inhumanity of slavery, flourished to become a testimony that, together, we can do the impossible.
-He once said: “One and God make a majority”.
+He once said: “The man who is right is a majority.
+He who has God and conscience on his side is a majority against universe.”
 That’s the only side worth being on.